Engineering Notes

 03 Mar 2026

-1. Concept Introduction
+Concept Introduction

 In standard Q-learning, an agent learns a single number per state-action pair: the expected cumulative reward.
-That number bakes together two things — the structure of the environment (where can you go from here?) and the reward function (what’s valuable?).
+That number bakes together two things: the structure of the environment (where can you go from here?) and the reward function (what’s valuable?).

 Successor Representations separate these two concerns.
 The SR answers: “If I start here and follow my current policy, which future states will I visit, and how often?”
 The reward function then answers: “What’s each of those states worth?”
+If the reward function changes (a new goal, a different task) only one half needs updating.

 Formally, the SR for policy $\pi$ starting at state $s$ is: